awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-video-object-tracking.md

 Ground Truth provides workers with a web user interface \(UI\) to complete your video frame object tracking annotation tasks\.
 You can preview and interact with the worker UI when you create a labeling job in the console\.
 If you are a new user, we recommend that you create a labeling job through the console using a small input dataset to preview the worker UI and ensure your video frames, labels, and label attributes appear as expected\.

+The UI provides workers with the following assistive labeling tools to complete your object tracking tasks:
++ For all tasks, workers can use the **Copy to next** and **Copy to all** features to copy an annotation with the same unique ID to the next frame or to all subsequent frames respectively\.
-The UI provides workers with labeling tools to complete your object detection tasks\.
-Workers are able to use a **Predict next** feature to draw a bounding box in a single frame, and then have Ground Truth predict the location of boxes with the same ID in all other frames\.
-Workers can then make adjustments to correct the predicted box locations\.
++ For tasks that include the bounding box tools, workers can use a **Predict next** feature to draw a bounding box in a single frame, and then have Ground Truth predict the location of boxes with the same unique ID in all other frames\.
+Workers can then make adjustments to correct predicted box locations\.

-The following video shows how a worker might use the worker UI and tools to complete your object tracking tasks\.
+The following video shows how a worker might use the worker UI with the bounding box tool to complete your object tracking tasks\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/sms/video/ot_predict_next.gif)